What Is Leukopenia?

 • Bone marrow disorders, including cancer of the bone marrow.

-• Human immunodeficiency virus (HIV) or AIDS are examples of infection that consumes or attacks white blood cells.
+• Human immunodeficiency virus (HIV) or AIDS (acquired immunodeficiency syndrome) is an example of an infection that consumes or attacks white blood cells.

 • Malnutrition.